• Visit The Arts Club

 welcome

-Important Note: The BUY TICKETS button on our PREVIEW and REVIEW pages is strictly a convenience for theatregoers.
+Important Note: The BUY TICKETS Button on our PREVIEW and REVIEW pages is strictly a convenience for theatregoers.
 Click on the button and get direct access to the company’s box office for that show.
 Vancouverplays gets no cut or commission from your ticket purchase.
 100% of the money goes directly to the theatre company.

 Jerry